This article in depth describes how to set up integration between Salesforce and Aritic Pinpoint. The article is divided into two major parts:

 - Enterprise Edition

 - Performance Edition

-If your account does not fall in the above category then please contact Aritic Pinpoint support or your Salesforce rep, they will guide you and help you learn about the new update.
+If your account does not fall in the above category, or you want our integration team to help, then you should feel free to contact Aritic Pinpoint integration support or your Salesforce rep, they will guide you and help you learn about the new update.

 However, if you do own an account in the above category then, the following steps will help you to enable the plugin: